-10.3.2.8.110.3.2.9.1 Local context
+10.3.2.9.1 Local context

-If e denotes the value of a context entry of context \mathbf{m} , then \mathbf{m} is the local context for e, and \mathbf{m} is the first element of \mathbf{s} .
-Otherwise, e has no local context and the first element of \mathbf{s} is the global context, or in some cases explained later, the first element of \mathbf{s} is a special context.
+If e denotes the value of a context entry of context m, then m is the local context for e, and m is the first element of s.
+Otherwise, e has no local context and the first element of s is the global context, or in some cases explained later, the first element of s is a special context.

-All of the entries of \mathbf{m} are in-scope for e, but the depends on graph mustSHALL be acyclic.
-This provides a simple solution to the problem of the confusing definition above: if \mathbf{m} is the result of evaluating the context expression m that contains e, how can we know it in order to evaluate e?
-Simply evaluate the context entries in depends on order-
+All of the entries of m are in-scope for e, but the depends on graph SHALL be acyclic.
+This provides a simple solution to the problem of the confusing definition above: if m is the result of evaluating the context expression m that contains e, how can we know it in order to evaluate e?
+Simply evaluate the context entries in depends on order.

-10.3.2.8.210.3.2.9.2 Global context
+10.3.2.9.2 Global context

 The global context is a context provided for convenience and 'pre-compilation'.
-Any number of expressions can be named and represented in a FEEL context \mathbf{m} .
-The syntactic description m of this context can be evaluated once, that is, mapped to the FEEL domain as \mathbf{m} , and then re-used to evaluate many expressions.
+Any number of expressions can be named and represented in a FEEL context $\mathbf{m}$ .
+The syntactic description m of this context can be evaluated once, that is, mapped to the FEEL domain as $\mathbf{m}$ , and then re-used to evaluate many expressions.

-10.3.2.8.310.3.2.9.3 Built-in context
+10.3.2.9.3 Built-in context